 - ensure that all children are safe from harm

-- ensure that all children are cared for in a way that allows them to reach their full potential
+- ensure that as far as practicable all children are cared for in a way that allows them to reach their full potential

-- promote caring attitudes and responses towards children across all sections of the community so that the need for nurture, care and protection is understood, risks quickly identified and support, care or protection provided
+- recognise the importance of families to children and promote caring attitudes and responses towards children among families and all sections of the community so that the need for appropriate nurture and care and protection (including protection of the child’s cultural identity) is understood, risks to a child’s well-being are quickly identified and any necessary support, protection or care is promptly provided

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.